matrix-org/dendrite/docs/administration/4_adminapi.md

     }
 ```

 Send a server notice to a specific user.
-If user_id is not supplied, the server notice is sent to all users.

 If successfully sent, the API will return the following response:

 ```